+Help Free the Pomeroys!
 In a feature story the Nov.
 14 National Guardian tells of the plight of a young American, William Pomeroy, and his wife Celia, who have been imprisoned in the Philippine Islands for over eight years.
 They are among 120 political prisoners who have been held in jail since the crushing of the Hukbalahap uprising early in the last decade.
 Some of these prisoners still face death sentences.
-Bill and Celia Pomeroy were given life sentences after they were forced to plead guilty to the charge of "rebellion complexed with murders, arsons, robberies and kidnapings."
+Bill and Celia Pomeroy were given life sentences after they were forced to plead guilty to the charge of "rebellion complexed with murders, arsons, / robberies and kidnapings."
 They refused to "cooperate" with their persecutors by becoming stool pigeons against other rebels as some did.
 They pleaded "guilty" in order to escape death sentences.
 According to John Roberts of the National Guardian the Pomeroys pleaded "guilty" to charges that specified 16 incidents that neither had participated in - some of which Bill Pomeroy clearly could not have participated in because they the Philippines.
-As John Roberts reports, they are in jail "for crimes they did not comhad no jurisdiction in the case."
-The only real "crime" they committed was participation in World War as a resistance tion.
-Toward the end of that war the resistance movement for land reform and independport especially among the peo- the guerrilla fighters. ple of Central Luzon.
-It wasn't Pomeroy were captured. sion.
-Bill Pomeroy graduated from Hukbalahap all during the war, Street, N.Y.C.
-3, N.Y.
-The American Way of Life Are Chimps Chumps?
+As John Roberts reports, they are in jail "for crimes they did not commit, sentenced under a 'law' had no jurisdiction in the case."
+The only real "crime" they committed was participation in the Hukbalahap movement tion.
+Toward the end of that ence.
+It gained popular support especially among the peo- the guerrilla fighters. ple of Central Luzon.
+It wasn't Pomeroy were captured.
+The American Way of Life Texas, furniture manufacturer, per week." plans to start a new industrial can teach them to do."
+"A couple of years ago I watched a movie showing humans drearily working on a into another.
+They looked miserable.
+Animals could do this, I thought.
+Animals would be happy about it."
+Manuel Ki He and